arnt/sml-trust/draft-ietf-sml-trust.md

 Lisa Dusseault and others whose suggestions were made before this paragraph was started.

-# Notes to the RFC Editor

-Please remove this section and everything after it.

 # Note to self

+RFC Editor: Please remove this section.

 The charter has this to say about what this document should contain:
 "Recommendations for security and trust mechanisms that should be